MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-rollup.md

 > [!div class="mx-imgBorder"]
 > ![Sample - Boards - Rollup - Fields](_img/odatapowerbi-featurerollup-fields.png)

-For a simple report, perform the following steps:
+For a simple report, do the following steps:

 1. Choose the Power BI Visualization **Table**.
 1. Add the following fields to **Values**